NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 Avlon has stressed his support for Israel and said the United States should play a leadership role in working toward a two-state solution with a demilitarized Palestinian state.
 During the Newsday debate, he said Americans should "stand up to tyrants and terrorists."

-Early voting begins Oct.
+Early voting began Oct.
 26.

 Candidates in the race for the 1st Congressional District seat have spent months casting themselves as moderate and their opponents as extreme in a bid for undecided voters who could sway the election.

 John Avlon, 51, of Sag Harbor, left his job as a CNN political analyst in February to run against Nicholas LaLota, 46, of Amityville, who is seeking his second term in office.
-The 1st Congressional District is historically a swing district, with both Republicans and Democrats holding the seat in the last several decades.
+The 1st Congressional District is historically a swing district, with both Republicans and Democrats holding the seat in the past several decades.

 In the weeks before Election Day, the candidates have visited civic meetings, festivals, parades and more to make their case before voters in a district that could impact the balance of power in Congress.
 They've also stressed their ties to the district, with residency issues frequently raised throughout the contest.